Lightstreamer/Lightstreamer-kafka-connector/examples/airport-demo/README.md

 To configure our `Flights` topic to be managed in a compacted manner, the following steps are necessary:

-1. set up the Kafka cluster to support this mode, ensuring that the `server.properties` file contains this setting:
+1. Set up the Kafka cluster to support this mode, ensuring that the `server.properties` file contains this setting:
    ```java
    log.cleanup.policy=compact, delete
    ```

-2. create the topic with the following configurations:
+2. Create the topic with the following configurations:
    ```sh
    $ ./bin/kafka-topics.sh --bootstrap-server localhost:9092 --create --topic Flights \
               --replication-factor 1 \